 Once these requirements are met, the Forest Measurements Panel (FMP) will review your application package and make the final determination if you can be accepted as a SAS.

-Once your application is accepted by the FMP, your name will be forwarded to FPBC Council for review/approval of the SAS designation.
+Once your application is accepted by the FMP, your name will be forwarded to FPBC Board for review/approval of the SAS designation.
 This process may take four to six weeks.

-We will send you a direct email once council has completed its review/approval.
+We will send you a direct email once the board has completed its review/approval.

 Once accepted into FPBC as a SAS, you will have similar rights and obligations as other registrants.
-You must conform to the requirements outlined in the Professional Governance Act (PGA), resolutions of council, bylaws, and policies and procedures published by council from time to time.
+You must conform to the requirements outlined in the Professional Governance Act (PGA), resolutions of the board, bylaws, and policies and procedures published by the board from time to time.

 Refer to the Forest Measurements Panel (FMP) Policies or contact the professional practice department.